-Eucalypt and Acacia seeds were sown mid December 02, directly into 8 litre air pruning pots.
+Eucalypt and Acacia seeds were sown mid-December 02, directly into 8-litre air pruning pots.
 They were RocketPot® Container Model K2026 – the smallest available.
 They were close-stacked on 1200 x 800 mm Euro pallets in an open factory backyard.
-Dr David Nichols of Debco designed the growing medium especially for the trial.
+Dr David Nichols of Debco designed the growing medium, especially for the trial.
 It was fine and water retentive with appropriate slow-release nutrients.
 The trial quantity was 300 pots.
-Seed was 3 year-old stock – germination rate unknown.
+The seed was 3-year-old stock – germination rate unknown.

 Approximately 3 seeds were sown in each pot by hand.
-Early sowings were often off centre.
-A cardboard disc 190 mm in diameter with central hole was developed to help centralise the seeds and control dibbling depth.
+Early sowings were often off-centre.
+A cardboard disc 190 mm in diameter with a central hole was developed to help centralise the seeds and control dibbling depth.
 Vermiculite cover was used initially but abandoned in favour of cover by the medium itself.
-Gentle sprays proved necessary to avoid washing the seed off centre.
+Gentle sprays proved necessary to avoid washing the seed off-centre.
 The weather was hot and windy.
-Watering was by hand wand twice daily for the first 8 weeks.
+Watering was done by hand and twice daily for the first 8 weeks.
 Most of the E. viminalis germinated within the first 2 weeks.
-The C. citriodora and A. melanoxylon were slower, frequently germinated off centre and sometimes failed to germinate at all despite three seeds per pot.
+The C. citriodora and A. melanoxylon were slower, frequently germinated off-centre and sometimes failed to germinate at all despite three seeds per pot.